-- Log into the OnSIP Admin Portal portal and click on the "Applications" tab.
+- Log into the OnSIP Admin Portal portal and click on the "Apps" tab.

-- Click on "Create New Application" and choose "Inbound Bridge".
+- Click on "Create New Apps" and choose "Inbound Bridge," then "Create a new Inbound Bridge".
 We charge $1.95 per month for the bridge and a half-cent per minute for calls.

 - Select the bill to person (usually the account admin) and choose a destination.

 - Open the newly created inbound bridge app and make a note of its SIP address (in my case its email@example.com)

 - Log into your Flowroute manage account and go to 'Interconnection' on the left, followed by 'Inbound Routes' at the top.

 - Under 'Add New Route', add a memorable alias for 'Alias for Route', use the dropdown that reads 'Host' to change the route to 'URI', and in 'Enter SIP URI', put in the SIP Address from your newly created OnSIP Inbound Bridge, adding a 'sip:' at the beginning.

 - Hit to save the new route; it should appear now in your list of inbound routes:

 - Finally, to start routing DIDs to this URI; go to 'DIDs' on the left, check the boxes next to the DIDs you'd like to route to your OnSIP Inbound Bridge using this URI, and click 'Choose a DID Action' at the top

 - Choose 'Set Route', then click the orange 'Apply Action' button to the right